Overview of Massachusetts Taxes

 In Massachusetts, your employer will withhold money from your paychecks to put toward your state income taxes.
 You can fill out Form M-4 and give it to your employer to indicate withholding exemptions.

 The M-4 is like the W-4, but for Massachusetts state taxes.
 As on the W-4, you can indicate on your M-4 that you’d like your employer to withhold an additional amount of money.
-Like the W-4, the M-4 can be revised and filed again at any point during the year if your exemptions change (for example, if you gain a dependent).
-But if your allowances/exemptions would be the same on both the M-4 and W-4, you don’t have to fill out the M-4.
-You can just give your employer the W-4 and leave it at that.
+Like the W-4, the M-4 can be revised and filed again at any point during the year if your situation changes (for example, if you gain a dependent).
+But if your information is the same on both your M-4 and W-4, you don’t have to fill out the former.
+You can just give your employer your W-4 and leave it at that.

 If you earn money in Massachusetts, your employer will withhold state income taxes from your earnings, regardless of whether or not you are a Massachusetts resident.
 To report your Massachusetts income (and to be eligible for a refund from the Massachusetts Department of Revenue) you must file a non-resident income tax return in Massachusetts.

 With estimated taxes, you need to pay taxes quarterly based on how much you expect to make over the course of the year.
 The payment dates for Massachusetts estimated taxes are April 15, June 15, Sep.
 15 and Jan.
 15. If you work in another state and your employer does business or has offices in Massachusetts, your employer will withhold money from your paycheck to cover the taxes in the state where you work (if that state has income taxes).
 Your employer will subtract that amount from the amount due in Massachusetts state taxes and withhold the difference to cover your Massachusetts liability, too.